WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 The boolean type has two valid values, `true` and `false` (Or whatever other names you want to use).
 Indeed, you don't even need to use your language's native boolean type to represent this type; you can do just as well by using a nullable instance of a unit type.
 If the variable is non-null, it's `true`, and if it is `null`, `false`.
 This is of course, a useless waste of time fit only for those interested in obfuscating their source code.

 So far, we've looked at some basic examples of "rules" used to define types in type theory.
-Let's move onto the heart of the matter and discuss the key building blocks that Java's records and sealed classes give us access to: Sum and Product types.
+Let's move onto the heart of the matter and discuss sum and product types, and how Java 21 allows us to represent them via records and sealed classes.

 ### The Product type

-Product types are types that are composed of two or more constituent types.
-These constituent types may or may not be related to the product type in some way or the other.
-A product type is a list of two or more types grouped together.
+Product types are composed of two or more constituent types.
+In general, a product type is a list of two or more types grouped together.
 A product type's *arity*, or *degree*, is the number of constituent types within it.

-And to drive the point home, here's one last fact: a product type is just your everyday bog-standard C `struct`.
+If you'd like a nice, concrete example of a product type, look no further than the humble C `struct`:

 ```c
 struct some_type {